yoonsikp/macOS-KVM-PCI-Passthrough/README.md

 Virtualization technology has matured a lot in the past few years.
 The two biggest features are KVM (Kernel-based Virtual Machine) and PCIe-Passthrough.
 KVM allows near-native usage of the CPU, while PCIe-Passthrough allows *native* usage of the PCI device by the guest.
 If you passthrough a graphics card, it will even allow you to do gaming, HDMI/DisplayPort audio, etc at full speed.
 Furthermore, you can even pass through ethernet cards and USB controllers.

-## Don't Forget
-Don't forget to edit `osk.cfg` and add the secret key.
-I can't post it on Github for legal reasons.

 ## Prerequisites
 You will need a Mac in order to download and create an install image.
 You should also use a Mac if you are using Clover Configurator to edit the Clover config.